Spain, Morocco turn focus to young migrants stuck at border - WTMJ

 The Spanish government has announced that 200 of the young migrants who were already in the city of 85,000 before this week’s sudden surge in arrivals would be transferred to the mainland in coming days in order to leave space in government-run facilities in Ceuta.
 Under Spain’s laws, the minors remain under the care of regional authorities until their relatives can be found or they come of age.

-Many were also roaming the streets, looking for shelter, food and trying to press on with their dream of reaching Europe.
-As night fell, dozens of very young men climbed a perimeter barbed-wired fence into the city’s port in the hopes of sneaking onto cargo ships and ferries crossing the Strait of Gibraltar to mainland Spain.
+Municipal authorities for Ceuta set up a hotline for the parents on the Moroccan side who are missing their children and believe them to be in the Spanish city.

-The situation was also chaotic in Fnideq, where many roamed the streets begging for food or money to return to their hometowns after they were expelled from Ceuta or stopped at the border.
+The situation was also chaotic across the border in Fnideq, where people roamed the streets begging for food or money to return to their hometowns after they were expelled from Ceuta or stopped at the border.
 Moroccan authorities sent buses to pick some people up and take them to Casablanca.

-Moroccan security forces clashed well into the night with dozens of mostly young men who had gathered on a boulevard leading to the border with Spain, and were hoping to follow the thousands who in previous days swam or jumped over fences to reach European soil.
+Moroccan security forces clashed well into the night with dozens of mostly young men who had gathered on a boulevard leading to the border with Spain, and were hoping to follow the thousands who in previous days swam around of jumped the border fences.

 The scuffles broke out when police tried to break up the groups of people who had gathered and set fire to a barricade blocking the street.
 The police moved back but later dispersed the group.